 Which is why Glee welcomed me back to the club tonight.
 Finally, some depth in the presentation, not just choosing “hot topics.”

 First, the obvious.
 Whitney.
 May those pipes (and her soul) rest in peace.
 Layering her tribute while allowing characters to grieve for future departures smoothed over all the drug-related, mistake-filled chatter that could have come and rather focused energies on something that our culture tends to glaze over: healthy grief.
 Allowing ourselves the opportunity to realize that a phase or a place has come to pass.
-Acknowledging our fears of moving forward – what will this look like
+Acknowledging our fears of moving forward – what will this look like?

 Next, graduation.
 It’s rapidly approaching and seniors are getting some form of itis, but in their anxious talk of the unknown they leave in the wake those who have loved and cared for them up to this point.
 The scene of Burt & Kurt fighting sentimentality struck a chord.
 A parent spends all those years loving and supporting and encouraging; nights awake, arguments navigated, values instilled and suddenly you’re left with a mantle full of trinkets and certificates.
 I can’t name a single graduating high school senior that reads this blog (do they read any blogs?
 I’m so out of touch), but if they did, I’d jump through the screen and shake their little shoulders and say, “Be gentle!
 Your parents love you and this is hard on them, too!”